Markloftus/L1ME-AID/README.md

 ## Pay Attention
 Please pay attention to the following columns:<br>
   a) ID = the IDs need to be the same in the fasta file as the repeatmasker out file<br>
-  b) TE_Percentage: What proportion of the sequence was annotated as specific elements<br>
+  b) Element_Percentage: What proportion of the sequence was annotated as specific elements<br>
-  c) TE_Designation: The type of element that makes up the largest proportion of the sequence<br>
+  c) Element_Designation: The type of element that makes up the largest proportion of the sequence<br>
   d) FILTER_RESULTS: This will provide you the results from the filters (divergences, lengths, etc.).
 It will say 'Good_Row' if the element passes the checks.
-HOWEVER, it will always say 'Good_Row' for sequences that are not Alu elements, L1s, and SVAs.
-Additionally, this DOES NOT take into account other columns (Tail_Type, Tail_Length, Unique_Element_Count).<br>
+HOWEVER, it will always say 'Good_Row' for sequences that are not <i>Alu</i> elements, L1s, and SVAs.
+Additionally, this DOES NOT take into account other columns (Tail_Type, Tail_Length, Unique_Element_Count).
+If you are looking for YOUNG mobile element insertions then this column is important.
+If you are not or are more flexible on what you want to call just ignore this column. <br>
   e) Tail_Begins: Where in the sequence the tail begins (this number corresponds to the antisense orientation so we are numbering everything from left to right).<br>
   f) Tail_Type: This will try and tell you if there is a tail possibly what type is present.
 If you are looking for active mobile elements there should be a tail.
 FILTER_RESULTS will say 'Good_Row' even if there is NO TAIL.
 Make sure to filter your data by both columns.<br>
   g) Tail_Length: Tries to estimate the length of the tail.
 Finding tails uses a 5bp seed so the minimum should be 5bp.<br>